sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

-To import EEGLAB datasets in Fieldtrip is to read EEGLAB datasets using the file File-IO interface either using the standard FILE-IO interface or using the low level EEGLAB reading function of FILE-IO as below.
+To import EEGLAB datasets in Fieldtrip is to read EEGLAB datasets using the file File-IO interface either using the standard FILE-IO interface or using the low-level EEGLAB reading function of FILE-IO as below.

 ``` matlab
 hdr = ft_read_header( EEGLABFILE );